vespperhq/vespper/config/slack/README.md

 After you launch it, follow these steps to test the Slack app:

-1. Go to your Slack workspace and go to Merlinn's direct messages.
+1. Go to your Slack workspace and go to Vespper's direct messages.
 2. Write `/vespper help` in the message bar.

 Now you should see the help message of the bot! 🥳